peterj/velocity-berlin-2019/03_api/README.md

 In this exercise you will be using [Swagger](http://editor.swagger.io/) to create an API document, generate a service implementation.

+## Prerequisites

+In one part of this exercise you will download some source code and then run it - you can pick any programming language you are familiar with, just make sure you have the tools/compilers/etc. installed, so you can run the code.

+The examples below are using [Node.js](https://nodejs.org/en/).

 # Using Swagger for APIs

 ## Create the API spec